Willis Tower: Early construction

 Work on the building's foundation commenced in August 1970.
 Contractors excavated the lot to a depth of 50 ft, and they removed 180000 ft3 of dirt from the site.
 By that November, Spencer, White & Prentis Inc. was excavating a trench around the site, measuring 60 ft deep and 20 by 216 ft across.
 The contractors then built a slurry wall within the trench, made of concrete and reinforced steel.
 Workers used steel bracing to prevent the slurry wall from collapsing inward, then used caissons to drill 201 holes into the ground.
-They also rerouted a sewer that had run underneath Quincy Street, which was to be closed permanent as part of the tower's construction.
+They also rerouted a sewer that had run underneath Quincy Street, which was to be closed permanently as part of the tower's construction.

 The Diesel Construction Company was hired as the Sears Tower's general contractor.
 Sears, Roebuck & Co. chairman Gordon M. Metcalf installed the building's first steel beam at a ceremony on June 7, 1971.
 The project employed 2,000 workers.
 To accelerate the building's construction, a concrete plant was built in the building's basement, allowing workers to pour one-third of a concrete floor every day.
 Contractors built two temporary kitchens on the site for workers, and telephone and loudspeaker systems were installed on every floor to allow workers to communicate.
 In addition, contractors installed temporary generators that could supply up to 14000 kW simultaneously; during the winter, most of this electricity was used to heat the exposed steel beams on the lowest five floors.